xlwknx/react-static-netlifycms/README.md

 ```
 30001 - Account was not found
 30002 - Account already exists
-30003 - Account username was not provided
+30003 - Account email was not provided
 30004 - Account password was not provided
 30005 - Account type was not provided
 30006 - Account tpe was not found